3sydev/api_engine/README.md

 -   All requests will have a maximum of 3 retries, and retries will be attempted for HTTP status codes 500 and 502 unless overridden at the endpoint level;

--   All requests will execute action on `statusCode: 404`, and only on the first call, not on retries;
+-   All requests will execute the method defined in `requestInterceptor`, merged with the endpoint level config, before the call is made;

--   All requests will set `errorCode: 'ERR'` and `errorMessage: 'Call failed'` and execute action on `statusCode: 400`.
+-   All requests will execute the method defined in `responseInterceptor`, merged with the endpoint level config, before the call is made.

 ### Overriding `globalParams` at the Endpoint Level:

-You can override global parameters at the endpoint level by providing endpoint-specific values in the `request`, `retry`, `statusCodesActions` and `errorMessages` properties:
+You can override global parameters at the endpoint level by providing endpoint-specific values in the `baseUrl`, `request`, `retry`, `retryCondition`, `stackTraceLogExtraParams`, `requestInterceptor` and `responseInterceptor` properties:

 ```typescript
 const apiConstants: ApiConstants = {